 “We don’t fund our Department of Defense through charity,” Bridges says in the film.
 “We shouldn’t see that our kids are healthy through charity either.”

 Colicchio argues that the problems can be solved if people demand action from the government, much as they did in 1968 after CBS aired a haunting program called Hunger in America, which prompted a public outcry for federal programs that eliminated the problem in a few short years.

 “I think it gave Kristi and Lori a sort of comfort in knowing they can make a film that can change things, because it did before—and it needs to happen again,” Colicchio said.

 “We have programs,” Jacobson said, “but they’re not meeting the needs of our populations that need them.
 If we do reform and modernize them, it will save us money in the long run,” she said, because well-fed children will have fewer health problems and perform better in school.

 “Our politicians are not going to do something unless they feel that there’s a mandate from their constituents to do it,” said Silverbush.
 “We can’t expect government to get things right if we haven’t communicated to them what that means, and what we expect.
 And in the absence of us speaking, of course they’re going to answer to whatever interests are funding elections….

 “At the end of the day, we want people to come see this movie, get educated, get inspired and excited as we did once we learned how solvable it is….
 I really believe a passionate, informed electorate is unstoppable.”

-This article appears in the March 5, 2013, edition of National Journal Daily as Hungry for Change.
+This article appears in the March 5, 2013 edition of NJ Daily as Hungry for Change.